Alisson injury: 'It doesn't look too good' - Liverpool boss Klopp increases worries over goalkeeper | Goal.com

 But the 32-year-old could now be set for an extended period in goal for Liverpool based on Klopp's words after the game.

-"The goalkeeper situation is a shadow over it," Klopp told Sky Sports News.
+"The goalkeeper situation has a shadow over it," Klopp told Sky Sports.

 "He thought something hit him, so that's not a good sign.
 He thought that but that's not what happened, sportsmen will know what I mean.